What Are The Three Parts Of Sternberg's Triangular Theory Of Love?

 The three components of love work together differently in various types of love.

-• In fatuous love, you feel the passion and commit without feeling intimate, such as in a quick courtship.
+In fatuous love, you feel passion without feeling intimate, such as in a brief courtship.
+Often, you are physically attracted to but emotionally distant from them.

-• In consummate love, you experience an unconditional love that combines all three components, including sexual consummation.
+This is arguably the type of love many of us are seeking when we explore long-term romances.
+In consummate love, you experience an unconditional love that combines all three components, including sexual consummation, emotional intimacy, and chosen commitment.

 How can you maintain love in a relationship?